Cybersecurity and Functional Monitoring for the Power Grid

-Regardless if your system is based on IEC 60870-5-104, DNP3, Modbus TCP or IEC 61850, StationGuard deeply inspects all communication to find cyber threats, prohibited activity and errors.
+Regardless of whether your system is based on IEC 60870-5-104, DNP3, Modbus TCP, or IEC 61850, StationGuard deeply inspects all communication to find cyber threats, prohibited activity, and errors.

-Based on our 25+ years’ of experience in power utility automation systems, StationGuard truly understands the communication in substation automation and SCADA systems.
+Based on our 25+ years’ of experience in power utility automation systems, StationGuard truly understands the communication in power utility automation and SCADA systems.
 With its unique system model approach, this knowledge is used to determine between legitimate traffic and malicious activity.

 With its built-in support for maintenance activities, you are in full control of which devices communicate what and when.
 StationGuard helps documenting all assets and their protocols and services used.

 "StationGuard impressed us with its simple configuration and commissioning options.
 StationGuard identifies cyber attacks and possible threat scenarios just as thoroughly as malfunctions in our station control technology thanks to the symbiosis of IT and OT.
 As a result, our expectations regarding the IT security of our systems are fully met and our plants are already protected in accordance with the requirements of IT-SIG 2.0."

 Stadtwerke Kempen GmbH